Track W.'s sponsored bills, co-sponsored legislation, and voting record

 The Clean Up DEBRIS Act amends disaster relief law to clarify debris removal procedures following a major disaster.
 It specifically defines various types of multi-unit residential properties, such as condominiums and housing cooperatives.
 The bill mandates that debris removal from these communities is considered in the public interest if local authorities determine the debris poses a threat to safety or economic recovery.
 These changes apply to all future major disasters declared after the Act's enactment.

-This resolution seeks to expel Representative Sheila Cherfilus-McCormick from the U.S. House of Representatives following felony indictments for allegedly stealing and laundering $5 million in FEMA disaster funds to finance her congressional campaign.
+This resolution provides for the expulsion of Representative Sheila Cherfilus-McCormick from the U.S. House of Representatives following her indictment on federal felony charges related to the alleged theft and laundering of $5 million in FEMA disaster funds for her campaign.

 W. Steube